byt3n33dl3/SharkMapExec/README.md

 * ``Get-MSGraphTokenWithUsernamePassword`` requests an MS Graph-scoped JWT with a user-supplied username and password.
 * ``Parse-JWTToken`` will take a Base64 encoded JWT as input and parse it for you.
 Useful for verifying correct token audience and claims.

-The refresh token-based functions in BARK are based on functions in [TokenTactics](https://github.com/rvrsh3ll/TokenTactics) by Steve [Borosh](https://twitter.com/424f424f).
+The refresh token-based functions in SharkMapExec are based on functions in [TokenTactics](https://github.com/rvrsh3ll/TokenTactics) by Steve [Borosh](https://twitter.com/424f424f).

 Entra Enumeration Functions
 ---------------------------